Hearing aids finally allowed a girl with hearing loss and Central Auditory Processing Disorder (CAPD) to excel.

 Essentially, Auditory Integration Training takes a bumpy gravel road from the ears to the brain and does construction to transform it into a highway for communication.
 Once the highway has been built and laid a strong foundation, the hearing aids are able to push strong sound energy up the highway to the brain without any of the message being lost along the road.

-Schedule a Consult to Find Out If You Need to be Tested for CAPD
+Schedule a Consult to Find Out If You Need A CAPD Evaluation

-Schedule a free consultation with me to find out if you need to be tested for CAPD or any type of hearing loss.
-I work with clients and their families to strengthen communication and relationships by facilitating proper medical testing, treatment, and therapy.
+Schedule a free consultation with me to find out if you need an appointment with an audiologist specializing in a CAPD evaluation and fitting hearing aids.
+When there are concerns, I work with clients and their families through the referral processing helping them understand test results and develop an intervention plan.
+Your Moore Auditory-Visual Questionnaire Report improves communication and strengthens relationships by facilitating proper medical testing, treatment, and therapy.

 Consultations are available via phone or zoom.
 For clients in my area, I am also available to meet in person.